 My Experience: Generally speaking, neither of my neighbors took a hard line on their positions and they were both willing to compromise for the greater good.
 That didn’t mean that things always flowed smoothly during this phase.
 Although one of my neighbors was in complete agreement with my recommendation to go with a block wall, the other neighbor wanted a wrought iron fence.
 Over the following couple of months, I would have occasional friendly conversations with the dissenting neighbor describing several reasons why I didn’t like his desired option and the benefits of block.
 In the end, I think he appreciated my relaxed no-pressure approach and eventually I was able to convince him to go with the block wall.

 In my next post I will discuss the final four steps that you need to implement to minimize conflicts with your neighbors and ensure your boundary fence project runs as smoothly as possible.
-To continue with part two of this of this article, simply click on this link.
+I’ll cover the remaining steps in Part Two.